code-423n4/2023-06-llama/README.md

 ## Prerequisites

-It requires [Foundry](https://github.com/foundry-rs/foundry) installed to run.
-You can find instructions here: [Foundry installation](https://book.getfoundry.sh/getting-started/installation).
+[Foundry](https://github.com/foundry-rs/foundry) must be installed.
+You can find installation instructions in the [Foundry docs](https://book.getfoundry.sh/getting-started/installation).

-We use [just](https://github.com/casey/just) to save and run commands.
-You can find instructions here: [just installation](https://github.com/casey/just#packages).
+We use [just](https://github.com/casey/just) to save and run a few larger, more complex commands.
+You can find installation instructions in the [just docs](https://just.systems/man/en/).
+All commands can be listed by running `just -l` from the repo root, or by viewing the [`justfile`](https://github.com/code-423n4/2023-06-llama/blob/main/justfile).

 ### VS Code